Last Updated on August 27, 2022.

-- Hedgehogs are obviously not like dogs or cats.
+- Hedgehogs are not like dogs or cats.

-- However, many people purchase hedgehogs expecting them to behave like dogs or cats.
+- However, many people purchase hedgehogs expecting them to behave like common household pets.

-- Do not expect your hedgehog to come when called, learn tricks (at least not ones that you WANT them to learn), play fetch, greet you at the door (or front of the cage) when you approach, or to litter box train easily.
+- Do not expect your hedgehog to come when called, learn tricks (or at least not ones that you WANT them to learn), play fetch, greet you at the front of their cage, or become litter box trained easily.

-- While there are SOME hedgehogs that will do some of these behaviors, it is certainly not something that should be expected.
+- While SOME hedgehogs will do some of these behaviors, it should not be generally expected.

-- They are not usually animals that you can teach to be obedient.
+- These are not animals that you can teach to be obedient.

-- They don’t really care if you, their owner, are pleased or displeased and do not care how much you love it or how much it would mean to you if it would love you back.
+They do not care if you, their owner, are pleased or displeased.
+And no matter how much you love them,hedgehogs do not care how much it would mean to you if they loved you back

-- One of the best comparisons of hedgehog intelligence is to that of a hamster’s intelligence.
+- One of the best comparisons of a hedgehog’s intelligence is to that of a hamster’s.

-- Hedgehogs may learn certain behaviors through positive reinforcement or conditioning, but only at a very basic level.
+- Hedgehogs may learn certain behaviors through positive reinforcement or rewards, but only at a very basic level.

-- Hedgehogs can in no way be disciplined.
-The hedgehog is naturally shy and defensive so any negative action on your part will only hinder the bonding and handling process.
+- They can, in no way, be disciplined.
+Hedgehogs are naturally shy and defensive so any negative action on your part will only hinder the bonding and handling process.

-- It is doubtful that you will ever be able to “control” your hedgehog.
-Instead you will learn to understand your hedgehog, and your hedgehog will in turn learn to respond positively towards you.
+- You will never be able to “control” your hedgehog.
+Instead, you will learn to understand your hedgehog and your hedgehog will, in turn, learn to respond positively towards you.

-Contributor: Nicole Belval, Formerly of Prickly Pair Exotics
+Contributors: Nicole Belval, Formerly of Prickly Pair Exotics, Melissa Ramos